-1. Identify and secure a dissertation chair and committee within one year of successfully completing Portfolio II.
-Once that is completed, the student must submit the Dissertation Committee Membership Form to the department chair.
+- 1. Identify and secure a dissertation chair and committee within one year of successfully completing Portfolio II.
+Once that is completed, the student must submit the Dissertation Committee Membership Form to the department chair. - 2.
+Engage with the dissertation chair as the central point of contact for the development of ideas, timeline for completion, recommendations on appropriate committee members, development of drafts, and the approval point for submission of dissertation materials to the committee.

-- 2. Engage with the dissertation chair as the central point of contact for the development of ideas, timeline for completion, recommendations on appropriate committee members, development of drafts, and the approval point for submission of dissertation materials to the committee. - 3.
-Adhere to agreed upon timelines and deadlines and be responsive to feedback from the chair and committee members in a timely manner. - 4.
+- 3. Adhere to agreed upon timelines and deadlines and be responsive to feedback from the chair and committee members in a timely manner. - 4.
 Understand, design, and execute the appropriate research design and analysis needed to answer the research questions. - 5.
 Communicate regularly with the dissertation chair regarding progress (or lack thereof) and ensure all committee members receive revised and realistic timelines. - 6.
 Submit one's own original work and properly cite the works of others.
 Students must be familiar with policies on academic dishonesty and plagiarism. - 7.
 Submit the proposal draft to the dissertation chair in a timely manner for review and revision prior to submission to the committee. - 8.
 Once the proposal is approved by the dissertation chair, submit the proposal to the committee at least two weeks prior to the intended dissertation proposal hearing. - 9.
 Conduct an oral presentation of the proposed dissertation work at the proposal hearing. - 10.
 Obtain and maintain human subjects research certification and complete IRB approval processes (as needed). - 11.
 Submit the final draft to the dissertation chair in a timely manner for review and revision prior to submission to the committee. - 12.
 Once the dissertation is approved by the dissertation chair, submit the final product to the dissertation committee at least two weeks prior to the intended dissertation defense date. - 13.
 Conduct an oral presentation of the dissertation work at the defense. - 14.
+Work with dissertation chair to submit the final approved dissertation through university provided anti-plagiarism software (i.e. iThenticate).
+A final report score will be provided to the student by the dissertation chair.
+Documentation of a score below the 15% acceptable similarity index must be included within the dissertation index.
+In addition, the completed dissertation attestation must also be completed and included in the index.
+Students are responsible for making necessary corrections to the final version to comply with any and all plagiarism reports prior to submission to the Graduate School - 15.
 Submit the final dissertation to the Graduate School.